FrannDzs/nVidia-modded-Inf/Readme.md

 It's not necessary to block telemetry with your firewall, since you can manually opt-out or install a '[crap free](https://github.com/CHEF-KOCH/nVidia-modded-Inf/releases)' version, you also can remove the unneeded folders/services manually.

+The Guru3d user [uKER](https://forums.guru3d.com/members/uker.96766/) programmed a little utility called [NVSlimmer](https://forums.guru3d.com/threads/nvidia-driver-slimming-utility.423072/) which allows you (via GUI) to remove the _unneeded_ folders/features - it's basically the same as doing it via a batch/cmd but with an simple interface to allow you to manually select all folders based on your own 'removal needs', the program includes also an integrated required list in order to warn user what is really necessary to keep in order to use the driver.

 At this point it's unclear if blocking the telemetry with firewall is _effective_ since the submitted data are tunneled + encrypted [needs final confirmation].